nathan-osman/go-simpleacme/README.md

     ctx := context.TODO()

-    // Create the client
-    c := simpleacme.New()

-    // Initialize the client with a private key - if the file
+    // Create the client - the key will be generated if it does not exist c, err := simpleacme.New(ctx, "account.key")
-    // does not exist, a new key is generated if err := c.Initialize(ctx, "account.key"); err != nil {
+    if err != nil {
         // handle error
     }